Kirthi-Raman/Fruit-Classifier/README.md

 # Fruit-Classifier
-Decision Tree Classifier to identify 3 fruits: apples, lemons and grapes from the dataset
+Decision Tree Classifier to identify 3 fruits: mango, plum and cherry from the dataset

 ## Concepts
 1. Decision Tree Learning Algorithm:<br>